bloominstituteoftechnology/node-auth3-project/README.md

 - Run `yarn install` to download the dependencies.
 - Ensure that you have an instance of `mongod` running in another terminal.
 - Run `yarn test` to run the tests.
-If you'd like, you can run `yarn run watch` to automatically re-reun the tests when you make modifications.
+If you'd like, you can run `yarn run watch` to automatically re-run the tests when you make modifications.

 ## Instructions